googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 Sometimes the correct positioning of a mark will need first to use a different glyph shape for a given base letter, that is, to *substitute* it for another form that will allow the mark to be rightly placed.

 A typical case in Latin script is the necessity of using an `i` without the dot to receive any other mark like the `macron`.
-The GSUB table makes it possible for such substitutions through the Glyph Composition/Decomposition `ccmp` feature that will substitute for example, the glyph `i` by `idotless` when it is combined with any `combiningAccent`
+The `GSUB` table makes it possible for such substitutions through the *Glyph Composition/Decomposition* `ccmp` feature that will substitute for example, the glyph `i` by `idotless` when it is combined with any `comb` accent.

-Key factors for the `ccmp` feature to work are:
+Key factors for the [ccmp](https://simoncozens.github.io/feature-tags/#abvf) feature to work are:

 - Ensure your font includes all the required substitute glyphs.
 From the above example the `dotlessi` and `dotlessj` in Latin script. (it should be named `idotless` if you are working on Glyphs font editor.)
 - Ensure the `ccmp` feature is included with all the necessary Lookups.